Today I’ll answer the most common question of an injury lawyer, “What Makes A Valid Car Accident Claim.”

 Every week, I get calls from someone who’s been hurt in a car accident.
-They’ll tell me a little bit about what happened and then ask, “Do I have a case?”
+They’ll tell me a little about what happened and ask, “Do I have a case?”

 I’ll share four things I’m thinking about while trying to answer the caller’s question.

 The first thing I need to know is whether there was negligence involved.
 In other words, is there a person or business that is responsible for your injuries?

 If there’s no negligence, it doesn’t matter how hurt you were; you cannot be compensated with money for your injuries.
 To be clear, I’m not talking about intentional wrongs here, like a physical assault.
 That’s a discussion for another day.